strongloop/strongloop.com2/_posts/2017-05-23-three-new-webcasts-for-june-loopback-openwhisk.md

   - Community
 ---

-We are excited to announce three new webcasts for June!
+We are excited to announce three new free webcasts for June!

 This series will focus on Open Source solutions - in this case OpenWhisk and LoopBack.
 Check out the topics and dates below, and be sure to register for all three!